kevintpeng/Learn-Something-Every-Day/Languages/go.md

 fmt.Println(x, y, x+y) // -5 17 12
 ```

-Channels can be *buffered*, with buffer length as the second argument to `make` to initialize a buffered channel: `ch := make(chan int, 100)`
+Channels can be *buffered*, with buffer length as the second argument to `make` to initialize a buffered channel: `ch := make(chan int, 100)`.
+Sends to a buffered channel become blocked with the buffer is full.
+Recieves become blocked when the buffer is empty.

 ##### Range and Close
-A sender can `close` a channel to indicate no more
+A sender can `close` a channel to indicate no more values will be sent.
+Recievers can test whether a channel has been cloesd by assigning a second parameter to the recieve expression. `v, ok := <-ch`, `ok` will be false if there are no more values to recieve.

 #### Select
 Like a switch, but decision is based on ability to communicate rather than equal values.
 Chooses which channel to recieve from.